loganpkg/spot/README.md

 warnok
 ```
 This is an extension to the POSIX standard. `warnok` makes warnings not to be
-teated as errors.
-This is the default mode, and the expected behaviour under
+treated as errors.
+This is the default mode and the expected behaviour under
 the POSIX standard.

 ```m4
 traceon[(macro_name[, ... ])]
 ```
-Prints to `stderr` the location in the input file, the name of macro, and the
+Prints to `stderr` the location in the input file, the name of the macro, and the
 macro stack depth after they are invoked.
 This is at the beginning of argument
 collection, not at the end when the macro is executed.
-The benefit in tracing
+The benefit of tracing
-the macros this way, is that they appear in the same order as they do in the
+the macros this way is that they appear in the same order as they do in the
 source code, making debugging easier.

 When called without arguments, then all of the existing macros are added to